HakaiInstitute/kelp-o-matic/docs/expectations.md

 Tiled GeoTIFFs are a way of storing images that allows for efficient access to small chunks of the image and will significantly speed up classification.

+!!! tip "Converting to Tiled GeoTIFF"

+    Your images may already be internally tiled.
+If this optimization would improve performance, Habitat-Mapper will display a warning at runtime.
+If you need to convert a raster to a tiled GeoTIFF, you can use one of the following methods:

+    === "ArcGIS Pro"

+        1. Use the "Copy Raster" tool
+        2. Set "Compression Type" (e.g., LZW)
+        3. In Environment settings, enable "Tiled" under Raster Storage

+    === "QGIS"

+        1. Raster → Conversion → Translate (Convert Format)
+        2. Under "Advanced Parameters", set Profile to "High compression"
+        3. Or manually add creation option: `TILED=YES`

+    === "GDAL"

+        ```bash
+        gdal_translate -co TILED=YES -co COMPRESS=LZW input.tif output_tiled.tif
+        ```